ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 This week we covered Serial Communication - It's a lot of information to chew on, we'll resume next week to clarify and do more.
 Review the [week 5 lecture slides](https://docs.google.com/presentation/d/1SWo6lEEp1WgR5B6kxlWtKhT3AZTuQrvWmHjWDj5lxUg/edit#slide=id.g15f148ef1d0_0_0), and note any question you have.

 In class we did the Async Serial Output Lab I (pp. 11 - 21).
 We've added in more instructional materials in the slides.
 Review the lab, and move on to try the Async Serial Output Lab II (pp. 22 - 30), where you'd send two values from the Arduino.
-You can follow this guide:
+You can also follow this guide:

 ### Async Serial Output Lab II